hannobraun/caterpillar/README.md

 ## Status

 There's a very basic language, and a [very basic game][Snake] implemented in it.
-So far, not much thought has been given to using Caterpillar outside of this specific scenario.
+So far, not much thought has been given to using Crosscut outside of this specific scenario.
 If you want to experiment with it, your best bet is to clone this repository and play around with what's already here (see _Usage_ below).